JuanenRac/URTC-WEB-STUDIO/README.md

   TMC DIAG0 query (`0x180`-`0x183`), **F-RAM** query/erase (`0x190`-`0x192`),
-  **Self-Test** (safe, at-rest checks per tool), a **Raw Bus Monitor** with `.trc`/`.asc` trace export, and a **Custom Frame** injector with an optional repeat interval.
+  **Self-Test** (safe, at-rest checks per tool), a **Raw Bus Monitor** with `.trc`/`.asc` trace export, and a **Custom Frame** injector with an optional repeat interval - validated the same way as the CAN Bus Protocol Analyzer's own frame injector: the ID is masked to the 11-bit CAN standard range, and data tokens are filtered to valid hex bytes before being capped to the 8-byte CAN payload limit.
 - **Detect Hardware** queries the real active tool (`0x110`/`0x111`) and board version (`0x7F8`/`0x7F9`), and a declared critical error (`0x111` byte 1) surfaces as a live fault banner.

-## Security note: the OTA signing key
+## 🔐 Security note: the OTA signing key

 Like the desktop `URTC Flasher`, this app ships with the project's default HMAC-SHA256 signing key committed in source